VirgilSecurity/chat-back4app-android/README.md

 For this, we will need to add E3Kit to our clean demo application and some more code to implement all that was described above.

+But before we begin, let’s clear two important terms for you: what’s a Virgil Card and a private key?

+  * **Virgil Card** – Virgil Сards carry the users' private keys.
+Virgil Cards are published to Virgil’s Cards Service (imagine this service is like a telephone book) for other users to retrieve them: Alice needs to retrieve Bob’s public key in order to encrypt a message for Bob using that key.
+  * **Private key** – a private part of the encryption key.
+Remember, private keys can decrypt data that was encrypted using the matching public key.

 ### Step 1: Add E3Kit to the clean E3Kit Back4App Kotlin Demo